 Newton was born in 1643 in Woolsthorpe, England.
 His father passed away before he was born, and his mother remarried when he was young, leaving him in the care of his grandmother.
 Newton was a solitary child who showed an early interest in mechanics and math.

-At age 18, Newton enrolled at Trinity College in Cambridge University, where he became fascinated with math and physics.
+At age 18, Newton enrolled at Trinity College in Cambridge University, where he became truly fascinated with math and physics.
 Newton's years at Cambridge were not always easy, and he sometimes struggled with his studies.
 However, his dedication to his work paid off.
 By age 26, he had already made groundbreaking contributions to the fields of optics and calculus.

 Physicists define the newton as the amount of force needed to cause a 1 kg mass to accelerate at a rate of 1 m per second, per second.
 Acceleration is how fast something's speed or direction changes over time.
 So, if you had a 1-kilogram weight that was sitting still and you continuously applied 1 N of force to it, its speed would increase at a rate of 1 m/s (one meter per second), every second.
 From a starting speed of 0 m/s, after 1 second, it would be moving at 1 m/s, after 2 seconds it would move at 2 m/s, and so on.